-- Fondling: The touching of the private body parts of the Complainant by the Respondent, or causing the Complainant to touch the Respondent's private body parts intentionally for sexual purposes, without the consent of the Complainant. - Incest: Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by the Commonwealth of Pennsylvania law. - Statutory Rape: Non-forcible sexual intercourse with a person who is under the statutory age of consent of the Commonwealth of Pennsylvania. - Dating Violence: Violence committed by a Respondent, who is in or has been in social relationship of a romantic or intimate nature with the Complainant; and where the existence of such a relationship shall be determined based on a consideration of the following factors; length of the relationship, type of relationship-frequency of the interaction between the Parties involved in the relationship. - Domestic Violence: Felony or misdemeanor crimes committed by a person who: is a current or former spouse or intimate partner of the Complainant under the family or domestic laws of Pennsylvania or a person similarly situation to a spouse of the Complainant; is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner; shares a child in common with the Complainant; or commits acts against a youth or adult Complainant who is protected from those acts under the family or domestic violence laws of Pennsylvania. - Stalking: Engaging in a course of conduct on the basis of sex, that is directed at a specific person that would cause a reasonable person to: fear for the person's, or the safety of others; or suffer substantial emotional distress.
+- Incest: Non-forcible sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by the Commonwealth of Pennsylvania law. - Statutory Rape: Non-forcible sexual intercourse with a person who is under the statutory age of consent of sixteen (16) in the Commonwealth of Pennsylvania. - Dating Violence: Violence, on the basis of sex, committed by a person, who is in or has been in a social relationship of a romantic or intimate nature with the Complainant.
+The existence of such a relationship shall be determined based on the Complainant's statement and with consideration of the length of the relationship, the type of relationship, and the frequency of interaction between the persons involved in the relationship.
+For the purpose of this definition dating violence includes but is not limited to, sexual or physical abuse or the threat of such abuse.
+Dating violence does not include acts covered under the definition of domestic violence. - Domestic Violence: Violence, on the basis of sex, committed by a current or former spouse or intimate partner of the Complainant, by a person with whom the Complainant shares a child in common, or by a person who is cohabitating with, or has cohabitated with, the Complainant as a spouse or intimate partner, or by a person similarly situated to a spouse of the Complainant und the domestic or family violence laws of the Commonwealth of Pennsylvania or by any other person against an adult or youth Complainant who is protected from that person's acts under the domestic or family violence laws of the Commonwealth of Pennsylvania. - Stalking: Engaging in course of conduct, on the basis of sex, directed at the Complainant, that would cause a reasonable person to fear for the person's safety, or the safety of others; or suffer substantial emotional distress.